makkax/JavaCodeGenerator/README.md

 # JavaCodeGenerator

 JCG is a powerful Java code generator.
-Differently from most generators, JCG is not based on templates; its a DSL in pure Java!
+Unlike most generators, JCG is not based on templates; its a DSL in pure Java!

 A simple example can show what that means: